Gusthavok/GusPodRacers/README.md

 ## Objectives :
 Getting strond podracers for MadPodRacing (a CodinGame challenge).
-Actually the algorithm is using natural selction, but a dqn version will sonn be released.
+Actually the algorithm is using natural selction, but a dqn version will soon be released.

 ## Running the algorithm :
 Run the file src/evolution.py